Sarah Mardini: Court proceedings and final acquittal

 Following the verdict, Seán Binder commented to journalists outside the courtroom, "We want this case to be heard.
 We want justice.
 Today, there has been less injustice, but no justice."
 According to a report on the trial against the volunteers in the German newspaper taz of 30 January 2023, Mardini no longer gives interviews, as the years of indictment had burdened her too much.

+After more than seven years of facing legal charges by Greek courts, on 15 January 2026, Mardini and 23 other defendants of the former group Emergency Response Center International were acquitted of all felony charges.
+“All defendants are acquitted of the charges” because their aim was “not to commit criminal acts but to provide humanitarian aid”, presiding Judge Vassilis Papathanassiou told the court.
+Séan Binder, her Irish-German co-defendant and Mardini were present during the acquittal, with Mardini saying “Saving human lives is not a crime.” and “We never did anything illegal because if helping people is a crime, then we are all criminals.”
+The lawyer of the defendants called the long duration of the indictements “unacceptable” and stated that the aim of such legal action “was to criminalise humanitarian aid and eliminate humanitarian organisations."

 Statements by international human rights organizations

 Mary Lawlor, UN Special Rapporteur on the Situation of Human Rights Defenders, criticized the Greek authorities' refusal to allow Mardini to be present at the November 2021 court session and said "The fact that authorities have spent more than three years investigating the case has been a deterrent to civil society working for migrant rights in Greece."
 With regard to the accusations against Mardini and Binder, she further said: "To what have we come that we go against people who are offering solidarity?
 A guilty verdict for Ms. Mardini and Mr. Binder would be a dark day for Greece, and a dark day for human rights in Europe."

 After the dismissal by the local court in Lesbos island on 18 November 2021, Giorgos Kosmopoulos, Senior Campaigner on Migration for Amnesty International, was quoted as follows: "These trumped-up charges are farcical and should never have resulted in Sarah and Seán appearing in court.
-Today's adjournment means that having already waited over three years, this ordeal will continue to drag on for Sarah and Seán, leaving them in limbo.
+Today's adjournment means that, having already waited over three years, this ordeal will continue to drag on for Sarah and Seán, leaving them in limbo.
 We call for the Greek authorities to uphold their human rights obligations, and drop the charges against Sarah and Seán."
 After the dismissal of the charges on 23 January, Amnesty International was quoted referring to the larger issue of criminal accusations against human rights organisations, stating "This case is a textbook example of how the criminal justice system can be misused by the authorities to punish and deter the work of human rights defenders."